Talon-Zhang/D3-Description/README.md

 B.	Does the narrative visualization effectively utilize scenes?

-There are four main slides each with a graph in the website, and one homepage and one conclusion page, which construct of six scenes.
+There are four main slides each with a graph in the website, with one homepage and one conclusion page, which construct of six scenes.
 The main slides are ordered by the time of the events.
 They follow a template for visual consistency by positioning the graphs in the same position followed by text under it.
-All of the graphs are quite straight forward line graph with time as x-axis and price as y-axis in order to show how prices change over time.
+All of the graphs are quite straight forward line graphs with time as x-axis and price as y-axis, in order to show how prices change over time.

 C.	Does the narrative visualization effectively utilize annotations?